openebs-archive/openebs-docs/docs/alphafeatures.md

    pvc-ed6e893a-051d-11ea-a786-42010a8001c9-cstor-disk-pool-zcn7   37.4M   2.58M       Healthy      8m16s
    </div>

-2. Identify the cStor volume replica from above output which need to be removed.
+2. Identify the cStor volume replica from above output which needs to be removed.
 Then, perform the following command to get the `replicaid` of the corresponding cStor volume replica.
-In ths example, identified cStor volume replica is `pvc-ed6e893a-051d-11ea-a786-42010a8001c9-cstor-disk-pool-c0tw`.
+In this example, identified cStor volume replica is `pvc-ed6e893a-051d-11ea-a786-42010a8001c9-cstor-disk-pool-c0tw`.

    ```
-   kubectl get cvr pvc-ed6e893a-051d-11ea-a786-42010a8001c9-cstor-disk-pool-c0tw -n openebs -oyaml
+   kubectl get cvr pvc-ed6e893a-051d-11ea-a786-42010a8001c9-cstor-disk-pool-c0tw -n openebs -oyaml | grep -i replicaid
    ```

    Example snippet:

    <div class="co">
-     labels:
-     cstorpool.openebs.io/name: cstor-disk-pool-c0tw
-     cstorpool.openebs.io/uid: d697b79b-051d-11ea-a786-42010a8001c9
-     cstorvolume.openebs.io/name: pvc-ed6e893a-051d-11ea-a786-42010a8001c9
-     openebs.io/cas-template-name: cstor-volume-create-default-1.4.0
-     openebs.io/persistent-volume: pvc-ed6e893a-051d-11ea-a786-42010a8001c9
-     openebs.io/version: 1.4.0
-   name: pvc-ed6e893a-051d-11ea-a786-42010a8001c9-cstor-disk-pool-c0tw
-   namespace: openebs
-   resourceVersion: "52805"
-   selfLink: /apis/openebs.io/v1alpha1/namespaces/openebs/cstorvolumereplicas/pvc-ed6e893a-051d-11ea-a786-42010a8001c9-cstor-disk-pool-c0tw
-   uid: eda0e0c8-051d-11ea-a786-42010a8001c9
-   spec:
-     capacity: 500G
      replicaid: 4858867E8F150C533A2CF30A5D5FD8C6
-     targetIP: 10.0.70.44
-     zvolWorkers: ""
-   status:
-     capacity:
-       totalAllocated: 2.77M
    </div>

-   The `replicaid` can be obtained from `spec.replicaid`.

-   From the above outout, `replicaid` of the identified cStor volume replica is `4858867E8F150C533A2CF30A5D5FD8C6`.
+   From the above output, `replicaid` of the identified cStor volume replica is `4858867E8F150C533A2CF30A5D5FD8C6`.

-3. Modify the correspondiong cStor volume specification to remove the identified cStor volume replica and update the `desiredReplicationFactor`.
+3. Modify the corresponding cStor volume specification to remove the identified cStor volume replica and update the `desiredReplicationFactor`.
 The cStor volume can be edited by using the following command:

    ```
    kubectl edit cstorvolume pvc-ed6e893a-051d-11ea-a786-42010a8001c9 -n openebs
    ```

-   The following are the items need to be updated if you are scaling down from replica count 3 to 2.
+   The following are the items need to be updated if you are scaling down the replica count from 3 to 2.

+   In the below snippet, `desiredReplicationFactor` is updated to `2` from `3` and removed the `replicaid` entry of the identified volume replica `4858867E8F150C533A2CF30A5D5FD8C6` from `spec.replicaDetails.knownReplicas`.

    Example snippet: